johnkoht/kohdr/README.md

 5. RVMRC file

+## Step 1.
+Getting Started

+Getting started is quick and easy.
+You should be up and running within a few minutes.

+### Step 2.
+Clone the repo

+This should be pretty self evident.

+### Step 3.
+Setup your rvmrc.

+The rvmrc file sets up your environment variables, including app name, email, API credentials, AWS, etc. It's pretty simple to set up.

+1. Create a new file called .rvmrc
+2. Copy the rvmrc.txt content into the .rvmrc file
+3. Fill in the details
+4. Save your changes.
+5. In terminal, cd out of the directory and back in to apply those changes.

+### Step 4.
+Setup your databases

+Create your database:

+  rake db:create

+Run the migrations:

+  rake db:migrate

+### Step 5.
+Start building

+Once you've set up your rvmrc and database you should be ready to go.
+Start your rails server and navigation to localhost:3000/users/sign_up to create an account.

 ## OAuth

 Omniauth comes baked in with a bunch of providers.
 Feel free to add your own.